devilb2103/AMODUS-MultiHack-Client/README.md

   - https://github.com/devilb2103/AMODUS_INJECTOR
   - https://github.com/devilb2103/AMODUS_internal_dll

-make sure to whitelist the folder path or all the files used to prevent your antivirus from deleting project dependencies.
+make sure to whitelist the folder path or all the files used to prevent your antivirus from deleting project dependencies

 ## warning
   - all pointers are outdated